Accountant Miami 7 Reasons the IRS Will Audit You

-Accountant Miami know that filing taxes is on par with going to the dentist or arguing with the DMV.
-It’s tedious, time-consuming and potentially expensive.
+Accountant Miami knows that filing taxes is on par with going to the dentist or arguing with the DMV.
+It’s tedious, time-consuming, and potentially expensive.
 As if fumbling with confusing numbers and complex forms weren’t “taxing enough, submitting your 1040 is even more stressful when you’re worried about an audit.

 - Making errors

 When the IRS starts investigating, “oopsy” isn’t going to cut it.
 Don’t make mistakes.
 This applies to anyone and everyone who needs to file taxes.
 Don’t accidentally write a 3 instead of an 8.
 Don’t get distracted and forget to include that final zero.
 Mistakes happen, but make sure you double- and triple-check your numbers if you’re doing your own taxes.
 You’ll be hit with fines regardless of whether your mistake was intentional.
 If your math is a little shaky, using an automated program or tax professional can help you avoid unfortunate errors.
 Remember, the IRS has an eye for funny business.
 Supply the correct information, and you should have no complications.

 2. Failing to include a 1099 or additional income